 Attach Casing to Transform drawer Front

 Next, I applied a small amount of wood glue to the back of each strip and aligned the wood molding on the drawer front using match sticks as spacers.
 This was not the most professional spacer, but it’s what I had on hand.
-LOL Now the transformation is starting to get exciting because I’m starting to see an industrial farmhouse chest appear.
+LOL

-Paint the entire Chest
+Paint Chest

 Distress for an Industrial Farmhouse Feel

 Using my sanding block, I sanded away paint from the edges for a distressed look.
-This is the reason I stained the molding stripes to begin with.
+This is the reason I stained the molding stripes, to begin with.
 As a result, you see some of the original stain through the chalk paint.

 Seal with Wax